2017 FIFA U-17 World Cup: Marketing

+Sponsorships

 Broadcasting

 FIFA released the media licensing rights for the U-17 World Cup on 21 September 2017.
 In India, the official broadcaster was Sony TEN and Sony ESPN.
 In the United States, the tournament was broadcast on Fox Sports 2 while the United Kingdom had the tournament broadcast on Eurosport.

 Legacy

 The 2017 FIFA U-17 World Cup was regarded as a success by the media, FIFA and the tournament organisers.
 Jaime Yarza, Head of FIFA Tournaments, said, "It's been a fantastic tournament with an overwhelming response of everybody involved.
 First and foremost, the fans have filled the stadiums in all the matches, showing fair play and respect, cheering on all the teams, and really loving the football they have seen.
 The figures speak for themselves: more than 1.2 million fans attended games at the stadiums.
 By the final matchday, we’re probably going to break the [attendance] record of all the other U-17 World Cups and we might even break the record for the U-20 World Cup, which is an amazing achievement.
 It really shows that India is a footballing nation in every sense.
 The hard work put in place during so many years has received a great response from everybody.
 It has been a very proud moment for all of us."

 The tournament was the most attended and highest scoring edition of the FIFA U-17 World Cup in history.
 It was also the highest attended men's age-group World Cup ever, surpassing the attendance record of the FIFA U-20 World Cup.
 The attendance for this World Cup was a record 1,347,133 surpassing China's 1985 edition where it was 1,230,976, and the 2011 U-20 World Cup in Colombia which was attended by 1,309,929 people.

 The 177 goals scored during the tournament made it the highest scoring U-17 World Cup in history, surpassing the previous record of 172 during the 2013 edition in the United Arab Emirates.
 The 2017 FIFA U-17 World Cup also recorded the highest goal average of 3.40 per match since the tournament format was expanded from 16 teams to 24 teams in 2007.

 In September 2017, India submitted a bid to host the 2019 FIFA U-20 World Cup, but lost to Poland.
 India was selected to host the 2020 FIFA U-17 Women's World Cup by the FIFA Council on 15 March 2019.